azure

 • Create Root → Corp → Region/BU groups (e.g., TPENG-EMEA, TPENG-APAC)

-• Keep the landing-zone subscription separate from the Shared Services subscription.
-This isolates core infra from transient workloads
+• Keep the landing-zone subscription separate from Shared Services

 data "azurerm_client_config" "current" {}